anywhichway/lazui/docs/lazui.md

 <script>
 (() => {
   const {html} = lazui;
   const list = ['some', '<b>nasty</b>', 'list'];
   const content = html`
     <ul>${list.map(text => html`
     <li>${text}</li>
     `)}
-    </ul>`; // or add a .raw() after the closing backtick
+    </ul>`;
   document.currentScript.insertAdjacentHTML("afterEnd",content);
 })()
 </script>

-#### toDocumentFragment()
+#### html.documentFragment

-`toDocumentFragment(sanitize?:(fragment:DocumentFragment)=>DocumentFragment):DocumentFragment`

 Returns a `DocumentFragment` where the `strings` and `values` have been inserted at appropriate points.
-This takes a little more computational effort, but is far safer.
+This takes a little more computational effort, but is far safer than just `html` or `html.raw`.
 During this processing, any strings passed in will be inserted as text not HTML, `<template>` placement and boolean attributes are normalized, and functions assigned to event handlers, attributes starting with `on`, e.g. `onclick` are bound to the DOM nodes properly.

 ```javascript
 (() => {